artur-stepien/wot-strongholds/README.md

-# World of Tanks - Strongholds 1.01 beta
+# World of Tanks - Strongholds 1.1 dev
 This is just a simple application made to track users income from World of Tanks strongholds skirmishes.
 For now only in Polish language but translations will be released in next version.

+## Changelog:
+- Added translation in Polish and English language

 ##What it does:
 - show last battle time